In order to run filtering operations form BitCurb Crunch Excel add-in the following prerequisites are required:

 Matching Templates and Rules

-The operation type which will be run depends on the rules attached to it.
+The operation type that will be run depends on the rules attached to it.
 In order to create a matching template, one or more matching rules will need to be attached to it.
 This can be done through the portal, or the BitCurb Crunch add-in.
 For the purposes of this article all screenshots are from the BitCurb Crunch add-in and we will be using the rules described in this article.

 Once login to the BitCurb Crunch add-in, open the Home page and click on Rules link to load the rules: